SaliElloh/predi-health-app/README.md

 ### Steps to run the code:

 Download the "predi-health-app" zip file found in the uploaded files.

 To do that, simply press on the zip file, then press "view raw" as shown below to download it:

 ![image](https://github.com/SaliElloh/predi-health-app/assets/112829375/d2292731-c6a6-4f65-ae87-51a248e1124f)

+## Demo:

-# User Stories:
+### User Stories:

 The table below outlines the app's objectives and the corresponding achievements: